hisashiishida/volumetric_drilling/docs/README.md

 ```

 ### Trouble shooting
 If the simulation runs low (~8hz), GPU must be disabled.
-Please try the following command and make sure a,mbf process is visble in `nvidia-smi`.
+Please try the following command and make sure ambf process is visble in `nvidia-smi`.

 ```bash
 sudo prime-select nvidia